dipudan/google_sheet/README.md

-Simple Python script to write data into google sheet with Oath authentications.
+Python script to append data into google sheet taking authentication details from github secret.
+Idea was to automatically capture data of certain daily tasks and dave it in google sheets.